MichaelGatuma/JSAKA/README.md

 # JSAKA
 Highly Customizable Word Scrapper, with minimal foot print.
+Uses Scrapy for crawling and has a configuration panel to cinfigure some crawlers behaviours